gaetansels/windows-server-nerdnest-lab-2/documentation.md

  Lowie De Neve - Directie , Maud De Smedt - boekhouden , Louise Jacobs - IT ,  Sile De Sutter - boekhouden , Emma De Ridder - IT department

+TOOLS --> Acount Directory Users and Computers --> OUallusers --> RMK --> New User --> ....

+The Accounts will be created for all the above-mentioned users in their OU.

  ![something](images/win_lab2_p10.png)

+---